 - Program applicants must take and pass a standardized entrance exam.
-Refer to the Standardized Entrance Testing Policy page for more information. - Complete an interview with a program faculty member and/or the program director, respectively. - Program applicants will also be required to submit two (2) ACC professional reference letters. - Program applicants must have a minimum GPA of 2.0. - If applicant has 12 semester credits or 16 quarter credits of college coursework, college transcripts will be used. - If applicant has less than 12 semester credits or 16 quarter credits of college coursework, high school transcripts will be used. - If applicant has no college credit but GED or High School Equivalency, applicant will be considered to have a 2.0 GPA. - Complete an essay through computer-based applications. - Additional points may be rewarded based on prior experience or observation in a healthcare setting and/or academic performance.
+Refer to the Standardized Entrance Testing Policy page for more information. - Complete an interview with a program faculty member and/or the program director, respectively. - Program applicants will also be required to submit two (2) ACC professional reference letters. - Program applicants must have a minimum GPA of 2.0. - If applicant has 12 semester credits or 16 quarter credits of college coursework, college transcripts will be used. - If applicant has less than 12 semester credits or 16 quarter credits of college coursework, high school transcripts will be used. - Complete an essay through computer-based applications.

+Additional points may be rewarded based on prior experience or observation in a healthcare setting and/or academic performance.